-3D printing for architecture
+3D printing for architects and the architecture industry

-What are the added values for architecture?
+What are the benefits of 3D printing for architecture?

 Tangible scale models are paramount to many architectural projects, as a complement to computer simulations.